Baller League UK – Season 1

-Baller League UK – Season 1 was the first season of the UK version of the Baller League, an indoor six-a-side football competition that originated in Germany in 2024, created by entrepreneur Felix Starck, with backing from professional footballers Mats Hummels and Lukas Podolski.
+Baller League UK – Season 1 was the first season of the British version of the Baller League, an indoor six-a-side football competition that originated in Germany in 2024, created by entrepreneur Felix Starck, with backing from professional footballers Mats Hummels and Lukas Podolski.
 Following the German edition's success, major expansions were announced in November 2024, with the UK edition launched in March 2025.
 SDS FC defeated MVPs United 4–3 in the final, which was held at The O2 Arena, London, to become the first ever Baller League UK champion.

 Summary

 Season 1 matchday at London's Copper Box Arena in May 2025.

 Before the season started, each manager chose players on draft day on 10 March 2025.
 The regular season started on 24 March 2025 with each match held at London's Copper Box Arena.
 The final four matches were played on 12 June 2025 at The O2 Arena, London with SDS FC as the winner of the season 1 after defeating MVPs United in the final by 4–3, with Deportrio and Yanited each becoming the semi-finalists.